 There are no campgrounds, and camping is not permitted in Torndirrup National Park.
 Standard accommodation is available in Albany, which is only a 20-minute drive from the national park.
 You will easily find something there that suits your needs.
-Expensive hotels, reasonably priced guest houses and B&B, as well as budget hostels for backpackers.
-Keep in mind that summer in Albany is quite busy, so it’s unlikely to book a stay at the last minute.
-It’s much easier in winter though as low season means obviously less people.
+Fancy hotels, reasonably priced guest houses and B&B, as well as budget hostels for backpackers.
+Keep in mind that summer in Albany is quite busy, so the last minute booking it’s rather impossible.
+More likely in winter though as low season means obviously less people.

 WHAT ARE THE BEST THINGS TO DO?

-Bald Head Trail is absolutely my number one in Torndirrup National Park.
+The Bald Head Trail is absolutely my number one in Torndirrup National Park.
 This is the most picturesque walking track in Western Australia.
-Of course, this is my very own, subjective opinion, but I’m pretty sure you won’t get disappointed.
+Of course, this is my very own, subjective opinion, but I’m pretty sure you won’t be disappointed.
 Don’t skip The Gap and Natural Bridge either.
-These are another cool places worth a visit.
+These places are also worth a visit.
 How much time do you need to explore Torndirrup National Park?
-Two days should be enough as the national park is not very big.
+I think that two days should be enough as the national park is not too big.
 Good news is that all park roads are suitable for 2WD vehicles.

 BALD HEAD TRAIL

 This is an incredibly beautiful walking track with outstanding views of rugged coastline, white beaches, and thundering ocean.
-The Bald Head Trail is moderately difficult with some steep sections.
-It has 12,5 km in total (both ways), but the truth is that the best view you can get is within 1 km from the carpark.
-So if you are not really a keen hiker or just don’t feel like doing over 12 km in a day, have a short stroll and enjoy the view.
-Nevertheless, it’s well-worth finishing the entire hike.
+The Bald Head Trail is a 12,5 km return hike of moderate difficulty with some steep sections.
+Good news is that the best view is not too far from the carpark.
+It takes only 20 minutes to get there!
+So if you don’t feel like doing over 12 km in a day, have a short stroll and enjoy the view.
+Nevertheless, I encourage you to finish the entire hike.
 There’s a blowhole at the end.
 So don’t miss out!

 Bald Head Trail Carpark – Isthmus Hill – Bald Head – Isthmus Hill – Bald Head Trail Carpark